One of the greatest obstacles for musicians is a lack of funds. No longer can a band make a living just by selling songs and going on tours.

 12. Patronage

-13. Working as a session musician
+13. Working as a Session Musician

 Becoming a session musician is another option to earn money.
 You may perform in the studio for other musical projects or even for advertisements.